yusufozturk/panther/docs/gitbook/operations/ops-home.md

 Panther has 5 CloudWatch dashboards to provide visibility in the operation of the system:

-- PantherOverview: An overview all errors and performance of all Panther components.
+- **PantherOverview**: An overview of all errors and performance of all Panther components.
-- PantherInfrastructure: Details of the components monitoring infrastructure for CloudSecurity.
+- **PantherInfrastructure**: Details of the components monitoring infrastructure for CloudSecurity.
-- PantherAlertProcessing: Detail of the components that relay alerts for CloudSecurity and Log Processing.
+- **PantherAlertProcessing**: Details of the components that relay alerts for CloudSecurity and Log Processing.
-- PantherLogProcessing: Detail of the components processing logs and running rules.
+- **PantherLogProcessing**: Details of the components processing logs and running rules.
-- PantherRemediation: Detail of the components that remediate infrastructure issues.
+- **PantherRemediation**: Details of the components that remediate infrastructure issues.

 Panther uses CloudWatch Alarms to monitor the health of each component.
 Edit the `deployments/panther_config.yml` file to associate an SNS topic you have created with the Panther CloudWatch alarms to receive notifications.
 If this value is